← Projects Smart Blinds on the Cheap: Hacking a Somfy Telis 4 RTS with an ESP32-C6

 esp32 esphome home-assistant somfy smart-home

 I wanted smart blinds.
-I didn’t want to replace my Somfy motors or buy an expensive hub.
-So I cracked open my Telis 4 RTS remote, soldered a few wires to the buttons, and let an ESP32-C6 do the pressing for me.
+I didn’t want to replace the motors or buy an expensive hub.
+So I cracked open my Telis 4 RTS remote, soldered a few wires to the buttons, and let an ESP32-C6 do the pressing.
+Then I did the same thing with the awning remote.
+Both on one ESP32.

-The idea is simple: instead of emulating the Somfy RTS radio protocol (which requires a special 433.42 MHz transceiver), just wire an ESP32 directly to the physical buttons on the remote’s PCB.
-The ESP32 pulls a signal line LOW to simulate a button press, the Telis transmits the RF command, and the blinds move.
+The simpler approach: skip the radio entirely.
+Wire an ESP32 directly to the physical buttons on the remote’s PCB.
+Pull a pin LOW, the Telis sends its RF command, blinds move.
 The remote handles all the protocol stuff.
-We’re just automating the finger.
+I’m just automating the finger press.

 Somfy Telis 4 RTS PCB showing the three tactile buttons (UP, STOP, DOWN) and the central IC

-• Button 1 (UP): ground on top legs, signal on bottom
+• UP: ground on top legs, signal on bottom

-• Button 2 (STOP): ground on bottom legs, signal on top
+• STOP: ground on bottom legs, signal on top

-• Button 3 (DOWN): ground on top legs, signal on bottom
+• DOWN: ground on top legs, signal on bottom

-I soldered dupont jumper wires to the signal-side leg of each button (one leg per button is enough since the pair is internally connected).
-Plus one wire to a ground leg for the shared ground connection.
+One dupont wire per button, soldered to the signal-side leg.
+Plus one wire to a ground leg for the shared connection.

 ESP32-C6 on a breadboard with four dupont wires soldered to the Telis PCB buttons

-The orange wire on the left loops from the ESP32’s 3.3V pin down to the Telis battery pads.
-This was an attempt to power the remote directly from the ESP32’s voltage rail and ditch the coin cell.
-It didn’t work out (see The Power Problem below).
+That orange wire looping from the ESP32’s 3.3V pin down to the Telis battery pads was an attempt to power the remote off the ESP32’s rail and ditch the coin cell.
+More on why that didn’t work below.

 WireTelis PCBESP32-C6